- For Staff

 Auditur et altera pars (The other side shall be heard as well.)

 -- Seneca, Medea

 What are Fairness and Natural Justice?

-‘Natural justice’ was developed in England in the 19th century to define the rules for decision-making.
-Having evolved overtime, the concept is now often described as ‘procedural fairness’ or just ‘fairness’.
+‘Natural justice’ was developed in England in the 19th century to define rules for decision-making.
+Having evolved over time, the concept is now often described as ‘procedural fairness’ or just ‘fairness.’
 As a result, the terms natural justice, procedural fairness, and fairness are often used interchangeably.